 - 1. Age

 - 2. Color

 - 3. Disability

 - 4. National origin

 - 5. Race

-- 6. Sex (including gender identity and sexual orientation)
+- 6. Sex

-Therefore, CEs must not separate or segregate students or provide different meal services based on age, color, disability, national origin, race, and gender.
+Therefore, CEs must not separate or segregate students or provide different meal services based on age, color, disability, national origin, race, and sex.

 Program Accessibility

 The SNPs must be accessible to and usable by disabled persons, including persons with impaired vision or hearing.
 The CE is not required to make every part of existing facilities physically accessible to disabled persons but must ensure that the SNPs are accessible.
 CEs must offer the most integrated setting possible to enable persons with disabilities to fully benefit from the programs.